-At 12 weeks, her movements are more purposeful and she can move her legs and arms individually.
-This is because she is developing the sorts of muscles we use to walk and run with.
+At 12 weeks, she can move her legs and arms individually as she's developing the sorts of muscles we use to walk and run with.
 It’s a little-known fact that, under the microscope, these muscles would look stripy.

-- Her ears and eyes are moving towards where they should be - her eyes are still a bit far apart but are moving together.
-Her ears are almost done, including the inner and middle parts.
+- Her eyes are still a bit far apart but are moving slowly closer together.
+Her ears are almost complete, however, including the inner and middle parts.

-- She has a fine layer of downy hair called lanugo, which covers most of her body and will only be shed towards the end of the pregnancy.
-This helps her stay warm.
+- She’s growing a fine layer of fuzzy peach hair called lanugo, which covers most of her body and will only be shed towards the end of the pregnancy.
+This helps her stay warm in the womb.

-- Her chest muscles are sufficiently strong for her to start practising breathing movements - this is a long-term project that she’ll continue to hone over the coming weeks and months.
+- Her chest muscles are strong enough for her to start practising breathing – this is a long-term project that she’ll continue to hone over the coming weeks and months.

-- She’s growing finger and toe nails.
+- She’s growing finger and toe nail beds.
 Awww.

-- The intestines that she parked in the umbilical cord for a while have returned back inside her abdominal wall, where they will remain.
+- The intestines that she parked temporarily in the umbilical cord return back inside her abdominal wall, where they will remain now.